When this happens...

 Action is the task that follows automatically within your Google Sheets integrations.

-Retrieve rows from a specified Google Sheets tab and return each row as an object (including _rowNumber and column values).
-Supports optional header rows, offset/limit paging, and listing from the last row; returns the next offset when available.
+Retrieve rows from a Google Sheets tab as objects with row numbers; supports optional headers, offset/limit paging, and listing from the last row.

 delete row from a specified sheet.